-Area of Curriculum Frequency Summary of Expectations Years 3-6 Reading Weekly We would like children to read or share a book at least 3 times a week but the length of time reading will depend on child and year group.
-Maths Weekly Consolidation - Focus on over-learning and independent completion.
-TT Rockstars times tables practice Guide time -30 minutes per week English Weekly Focus on grammar, comprehension spelling and/or punctuation depending on class needs and time of year- with independent completion Guide time - 15- 30 minutes Topic (Optional) Termly Optional topic or research project where appropriate This could be chosen from a short menu.
+Area of Curriculum Frequency Years 3-6 344 11 Reading Weekly We would like children to read or share a book at least 3 times a week but the length of time reading will depend on the child and year group.
+Maths Weekly Consolidation activity set - Focus on over-learning and independent completion.
+TT Rockstars times tables practice (until times tables are fluent) Guide time -30 minutes per week English Weekly Focus on grammar, comprehension, spelling and/or punctuation depending on class needs and time of year- with independent completion Guide time - 15- 30 minutes UKS2 (Years 5 and 6) may be given an appropriate short writing task to be completed independently